-The wireless router DIR-825 includes a built-in firewall.
-The advanced security functions minimize threats of hacker attacks and prevent unwanted intrusions to your network.
+The wireless router DIR-853 includes a built-in firewall.
+The advanced security functions minimize threats of hacker attacks, prevent unwanted intrusions to your network, and block access to unwanted websites for users of your LAN.

 The SSH protocol support provides more secure remote configuration and management of the router due to encryption of all transmitted traffic, including passwords.